DiamondLightSource/fa-archiver-py3/docs/fa-spectrum.rst

     A waveform of the frequencies being analysed, representing the top edge of each frequency bin, in Hz.

-$(control):PVS
-    The enum strings in this PV contain the device names of the FA ids being processed.
-This is used by the show-spectrum EDM screen.

 $(control):THRESHOLD
     If `-Q` was used to enable threshold detection this PV can be used to adjust the current threshold.